WBU Meaning: What Does it Mean, its Origin, Use Cases, and More

-As a millennial or Gen Z parent, how familiar are you with your kids’ everyday internet slang?
+As a millennial or Gen Z parent, how familiar are you with your kids’ everyday text abbreviations?
 Does it include WBU?
 For many parents, it could be another internet slang that goes viral among kids and causes risky behavior in children.

 However, according to a lecturer at Brunel University London, “There’s no incorrect or correct way of using language,” unless the kids use it in a bad context.

-So, to learn whether WBU slang is harmful or used in a bad context, you must first read this blog.
-Here, I’ve listed everything you need to know about WBU to ensure your child’s safety.
+So, to learn whether this slang is harmful or used in a bad context, you must first read this blog.
+Here, I’ve listed everything you need to learn about WBU meaning to ensure your child’s safety.
 So, let’s get down to it!

 Quick Answer: